codeworks-templates/fs-journal/journal/12/day-05.md

 # Final Reflection

 The final week, the final day of coursework.
 How did it go?
-Are you ready for career week?
+Are you ready for the Final week?

 ## Prompts